MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_01_Lab1_Ex3_message_encryption.md

 1. You should still be logged into your Client 1 VM (SC-400-CL1) as the **SC-400-CL1\admin**.

-1. Open **Microsoft Edge** in an InPrivate window by right-clicking Microsoft Edge from the task bar and selecting **New InPrivate window**.
+1. Open **Microsoft Edge** in an InPrivate window by right clicking Microsoft Edge from the task bar and selecting **New InPrivate window**.

 1. Navigate to **`https://outlook.office.com`** and log into Outlook on the web as LynneR@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
 Lynne's password was set in a previous exercise.